sagemath/trac_to_gh/Issue 1833.md

 # Issue 1833: [with patch; needs review] plot3d and parametric_plot3d can be very slow on some inputs

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1833

 Original creator: was